AMluisXVI/UI-Test-Automation-Framework-for-Urban-Routes/README.md

 ---

-## ✅ Notas adicionales
+## ✅ Additional Notes

-- El código intercepta el código de verificación del teléfono utilizando los logs de red de Chrome (CDP).
+- The code intercepts the phone verification code using Chrome’s network logs (CDP).
-- Recuerda verificar los IDs o selectores si la página cambia.
+- Remember to check the IDs or selectors if the page changes.
-- Se recomienda probar con al menos 4 tipos de selectores: `ID`, `ClassName`, `XPath`, `CSS Selector`.
+- It is recommended to use at least 4 types of selectors: `ID`, `ClassName`, `XPath`, `CSS Selector`.

 ---

-## 📬 Contacto
+## 📬 Contact

-Si tienes dudas o sugerencias, puedes contactarme por Discord o vía GitHub issues.
+If you have questions or suggestions, feel free to contact me via Discord or through GitHub issues.